nilnida/DSA210-Term-Project/README.md

 - P-Value: 5.621172405518512e-47
 - **Reject the null hypothesis**, proving that the mean remaining useful life (RUL) is different between the groups.

+The two-tailed t-test assesses whether there is a statistically significant difference in the mean remaining useful life (RUL) between batteries operating in low and high temperature conditions.
+The very high t-statistic (20.58) and the near-zero p-value provide strong evidence to reject the null hypothesis.
+This confirms that RUL varies significantly across temperature groups.
+Specifically, the result suggests that batteries subjected to higher temperatures tend to have a reduced lifespan compared to those operating at lower temperatures.
+This finding further supports the hypothesis that thermal conditions are a key driver of battery aging and durability.

 #### One-Tailed T-Test for Remaining useful Life (RUL) in Relation with Temperature

 **Null Hypothesis (H₀):** The mean RUL in the low temperature group is less than or equal to the high temperature group.